Chris-Sid/BookReviewApp/README.md

 # 📚 BookReviewApp

 An ASP.NET Core 9 web application that allows users to register/login, view/manage books, write reviews, and vote (like/dislike) on reviews.
-It includes both an MVC UI and a RESTful API with JWT authentication and PostgreSQL persistence.
+It includes both an MVC UI and a RESTful API with JWT authentication and PostgreSQL persistence followin N-Tier architecture.

 ---